soribadiaby/Churn-prediction/README.md

 ## Run the code
 To see the project and run the code run "Telco-customer-churn.ipynb".
-The file "WA_Fn-UseC_-Telco-Customer-Churn.csv" contains our dataset
+The file "WA_Fn-UseC_-Telco-Customer-Churn.csv" contains the dataset

 ## Results